Universa Docker images

 - If you are running Windows: Windows Docker setup manual.

-If you are going to run the sample Universa network with 4 nodes, you may want to install the Docker Compose as well; see details here.
+If you are going to use Docker Compose, you may want to install it as well; see details here.

-The primary Universa Docker image is universa/node.
+The primary Docker image for running Universa node is universa/node.
 Running the command like

 docker pull universa/node will deliver it to your computer.